stu314159/Mathematical_Methods_for_Engineers/README.md

 The materials presented are based heavily on Professor Dennis Zill's excellent book, Advanced Engineering Mathematics, 7th Edition.
 We lightly select from chapters 1-3 for review; chapter 5 for series solution methods; and chapters 12-14 for Fourier Series and solutions to linear boundary value problems.

 What distinguishes this course from Prof Zill's work is the explicit incorporation of computational tools in the solution process.
-These ``semi-analytical methods'' are presented here in MATLABowing to the students preparation with that tool.
+These ``semi-analytical methods'' are presented here in MATLAB owing to the students preparation with that tool.
 Other open-source tools like Octave and Python, of course, could be used.

 ## Numerical Methods
 The second course is focused on numerical methods for a variety of applications relevant to the physical sciences.
 Prerequisites for this course include a three-semester sequence of calculus followed by a course in ordinary differential equations.
 Students also are required to have taken an introductory programming course where they have gained experience using the MATLAB programming environment.
 A majority of the students who have taken this course have also taken the Analytical Methods course previously, although it is not a requirement.